 Ever wondered what a heuristic evaluation is?

-In this article we’ll be taking at look at what exactly UX designer’s mean by the term “heuristic evaluation”, how to conduct a heuristic evaluation for yourself, what to do if you can’t afford a usability expert, and the difference between a heuristic evaluation and user testing.
+In this article we’ll be taking at look at what exactly UX designers mean by the term heuristic evaluation, how to conduct a heuristic evaluation for yourself, what to do if you can’t afford a usability expert, and the difference between a heuristic evaluation and user testing.
+You can tap on any of the links below to jump to the respective section.
+So, let’s get started!

 A heuristic evaluation is a way to test whether a website is user friendly.
 In other words, it tests the site’s usability.
 Unlike user-testing, where the site (or prototype) is evaluated by users, in a heuristic evaluation the site is evaluated by usability experts.
 That’s why you’ll sometimes find it referred to as an “expert review”.